godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

 * Now you can view the event and workflows according to the defined prisma schema

----- Content from: D:\godspeed_docs\docs\microservices-framework\databases\Overview.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\databases\Overview.md ----

  The framework takes the approach of schema driven development.
 It supports multiple kinds of SQL and NoSQL datasbases.
 The developer only needs to specify or generate the schema for a database, with authorization policies.
 The CRUD events and workflows are automatically generated from the schema itself.

- The framework provides functionality to access most popular databases like PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, CockroachDB, Planetscale and MariaDB through Prisma-as-datastore plugin [Plugin Repository](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/prisma-as-datastore) which is a powerful tool for efficient and secure database interactions in web applications.
+ The framework provides functionality to access almost all popular databases through Prisma-as-datastore plugin [Plugin Repository](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/prisma-as-datastore) which is a powerful tool for efficient and secure database interactions in web applications.

 ### List of currently supported Databases